hgraceb/nested_scroll_views/README.md

 ## Attention

-1. NeverScrollableScrollPhysics is invalid.
-2. Nested non-nested views with the same scroll direction will result in weird scrolling.
+1. Nested non-nested views with the same scroll direction will result in weird scrolling.
-3. Nested views are kept alive by default, you can set `wantKeepAlive` to false, which may lead to loss of gesture events because the page is destroyed.
+2. Nested views are kept alive by default, you can set `wantKeepAlive` to false, which may lead to loss of gesture events because the page is destroyed.

 ## Thanks